Boeing warns pilots in wake of January’s Indonesian 737 crash

 It also warned against distractions and complacency.
 “Highly automated and reliable flight control systems have greatly reduced pilot workloads, but the requirement for monitoring complex systems has increased,” it said.

-As in the Sriwijaya Air accident, which began with what appears to have been a relatively minor issue with the jet’s automatic throttle control, Boeing said pilots need to keep a close watch for signs of unusual flight activity.
+As in the Sriwijaya Air accident, which began with what appears to have been a relatively minor issue with the jet’s automatic-throttle control, Boeing said pilots need to keep a close watch for signs of unusual flight activity.

 “Minor excursions such as simply overbanking in a turn or flying slow on approach can progress to a larger divergence from the intended flight path and lead to an airplane upset condition and potential loss of control,” the company warned.